 Watch: Sancho under the tactical microscope!

-Ahead of this Saturday's clash with Leverkusen, Sancho has played 49 league games for Dortmund, scoring 15 times and registering 21 assists in total, meaning he has been involved in a goal every 1.3 Bundesliga games.
+Sancho played his 50th league game for Dortmund, against Leverkusen on Matchday 4.
+In that time, he's scored 15 goals and registered 22 assists in total, meaning he has been involved in a goal every 1.3 Bundesliga games.